alne4294/s15_newgord_data_lecture_notes/README.md

 Vega is a visualization grammar, a declarative format for creating, saving and sharing visualization designs.
 With Vega you can describe data visualizations in a JSON format, and generate interactive views using either HTML5 Canvas or SVG.

+## Lecture 25

+#### Asynchronous Calling

+Callbacks are complicated, moving away from since JavaScript popularity is growing.

+#### Titan

+Titan is a scalable graph database optimized for storing and querying graphs containing hundreds of billions of vertices and edges distributed across a multi-machine cluster.
+Titan is a transactional database that can support thousands of concurrent users executing complex graph traversals in real time.

+Uses Gremlin (common for graph traversal) and SPARQL (graph-based pattern matching).

+#### Amazon Web Services

+Computing, storage, databases, networking, security.
+Affordable and good for scaling.